detjonmataj/C-Perceptron/README.md

-# C-Perceptron
+# C Perceptron
-Implementation of Perceptron (Simplest Neural network by Frank Rosenblatt) in C.
+Implementation of a Simple Perceptron (Simplest Neural network by Frank Rosenblatt) in C.